Assistance Animals on Campus

 Service Animals on Campus

-Service animals are generally permitted to accompany people with disabilities on all university properties where students, faculty, staff, and visitors are allowed, in buildings/facilities.
-A service animal’s access to certain areas on campus may need to be limited should the service animal’s presence create an undue hardship to the university.
+Service animals are permitted to accompany people with disabilities on all university properties where students, faculty, staff, and visitors are generally allowed to go.
+A service animal’s access to certain areas on campus may need to be limited where the service animal's presence may cause a fundamental alteration or undue hardship.
 See the section on Exceptions and Exclusions below.
 Any such circumstances will be reviewed by SDR (for students and visitors) or UHR ER/LR (for employees) on a case-by-case basis.

 All service animals must be housebroken (i.e., trained so that it controls its waste elimination, absent illness or accident) and must be kept under control by a harness, leash, or other tether unless the person is unable to hold those, or such use would interfere with the service animal's performance of work or tasks.
 In such instances, the service animal must be kept under control by voice, signals, or other effective means.